Love writing about all things lez/bi/queer? Studying journalism or looking to break into the industry? We got you.

 Terms & Conditions

 1. Work experience opportunities are offered on a strictly non-payment basis, however the company recognises that with student debt and genuine hardship a small travel or expense allowance may be required.
-Such requests would be considered on an individual basis and in exceptional circumstances may be granted at the sole discretion of a Director.
+Such requests would be considered on an individual basis and in exceptional circumstances may be granted at the sole discretion of a company director.
 This is subject to the considerable budgetary constraints of the publication and would be agreed in writing beforehand.

 2. Placements are accepted on the understanding that you are currently undertaking related educational studies or research.